FIRST as there are programs to help with not only emergency housing but also transitional

 Team Wellness Center’s housing program is a block grant-based program that assists

-members in moving toward self-sufficiency and living independently.
+members in moving toward self-sufficiency & living independently.
 Our housing spec-

 ialists and Peer Support Specialists assist the member in finding and maintaining their